 Consultation with all three types of prostate cancer specialists—a urologist, a radiation oncologist and a medical oncologist—will offer the most comprehensive assessment of the available treatments and expected outcomes.
 More information regarding treatments for prostate cancer can be found on our website here.

 Where can I find more information about prostate cancer and the different treatment options available?

-Additional information about prostate cancer can be found through our Understaning Prostate Cancer section, our guides and the Treatment Options section of our website.
+Additional information about prostate cancer can be found through our Understanding Prostate Cancer section, our guides and the Treatment Options section of our website.
 You can order a paper copy or download our guides in pdf format here.

 What is the Prostate Cancer Foundation doing to find better treatments and a cure for prostate cancer?

 The Prostate Cancer Foundation (PCF) is the world's largest philanthropic source of support for prostate cancer research to discover better treatments and a cure for prostate cancer.
 PCF pursues its mission by reaching out to individuals, corporations and others to harness society’s resources—financial and human—to fight this deadly disease.
-Founded in 1993, PCF has generated more than $550 million and provided funding for more than 2,000 research projects at nearly 200 institutions worldwide.
-The PCF has been a pioneer in the grant making process, simplifying paperwork for grantees, leaving more time for scientific investigators to conduct needed research.
-The PCF also advocates for greater awareness of prostate cancer and more government resources, resulting in a twenty-fold increase in government funding for prostate cancer.
+Founded in 1993, PCF has generated more than $615 million and provided funding for more than 2,000 research projects at nearly 200 institutions worldwide.
+PCF has been a pioneer in the grant making process, simplifying paperwork for grantees, leaving more time for scientific investigators to conduct needed research.
+PCF also advocates for greater awareness of prostate cancer and more government resources, resulting in a twenty-fold increase in government funding for prostate cancer.

 The Prostate Cancer Foundation has accomplished a great deal, but there is still much more to do.
 Please join us in this race to find a cure for prostate cancer and donate today.